Birmingham Legion FC: Stadium

 Legion FC played its home matches at Protective Stadium, which also serves as the Blazers' home field, which began in the 2021-22 season.

 On March 15, 2021, Legion FC was forced to move its scheduled match against rival Memphis 901 to historic Legion Field because of unplayable pitch conditions at PNC Field, caused by heavy rains in the previous days.
 The match, dubbed "Legion at Legion," drew a club-record crowd of 10,177, which the club said was also the largest crowd ever to attend a professional soccer match in Alabama.
 (Legion Field's largest soccer crowd ever was a 1996 Summer Olympics match between the United States and Argentina, which also set the stadium's all-time attendance record with 83,810 fans.)
 Inclement weather also forced delays or cancellations in other matches.

 In November 2021, the club and the University of Alabama System Board of Trustees agreed to terminate Legion FC's eight-year lease early.
 No reason was announced through official channels.
 On December 7, 2021, the club announced the Legion would play their home games at Protective Stadium starting with their 2022 season.

 Club culture

 Rivalries

-Birmingham competes in the Southern Harm derby against rivals Memphis 901.
+Birmingham competed in the Southern Harm derby against rivals Memphis 901.